Keep reading to learn how to encourage your IT team to be proactive with the right strategy and tools.

 Once you covered that, here are some other examples of proactive IT support to try:

-- Testing patches – Use InvGate Asset Management to identify outdated software.
+- Testing patches – Use tools like InvGate Asset Management to identify outdated software.

 - Performing trend analysis – Analyze the performance of end-users, workstations, and computers.
 Improve the devices that are in need of it.